The 3rd ISETS-ESCAP & 4th ISETS Global Competition of Youth Voice on Energy Transition

 - Structure: There are no external advisors.
 All responsibilities are borne by the team members.
 Please note that team members cannot be changed once submitted.
 If a team member withdraws from the team, an application must be submitted (Members may only be removed, not added.)

-- Age Requirement: At least 50% of the team members must be aged 30 or younger (born on or after January 1, 1996).
+- Age Requirement: At least 50% of the team members must be aged 30 or younger (dates of birth ranging from January 1, 1996, to December 31, 2008).

 - Gender Balance: To promote inclusivity, each team must include at least one female member.